ned14/outcome/doc/src/content/reference/types/basic_outcome/_index.md

 9. `<cstdlib>`
 10. `<cassert>`

-This very light weight set of inclusion dependencies makes basic result suitable for use in global header files of very large C++ codebases.
+This very light weight set of inclusion dependencies makes basic outcome suitable for use in global header files of very large C++ codebases.

 ### Design rationale

-To write
+`basic_outcome` extends {{% api "basic_result<T, E, NoValuePolicy>" %}} with a third state to transport, conventionally (but not necessarily) some sort of "abort" or "exceptional" state which a function can return to indicate that not only did the operation fail, but it did so *catastrophically* i.e. please abort any attempt to retry the operation.

+A perfect alternative is to throw a C++ exception for the abort code path, and indeed most programs ought to do exactly that instead of using `basic_outcome`.
+However there are a number of use cases where choosing `basic_outcome` shines:

+1. Where C++ exceptions or RTTI is not available, but the ability to fail catastrophically without terminating the program is important.
+2. Where deterministic behaviour is required even in the catastrophic failure situation.
+3. In unit test suites of code using Outcome it is extremely convenient to accumulate test failures into a `basic_outcome` for later reporting.
+A similar convenience applies to RPC situations, where C++ exception throws need to be accumulated for reporting back to the initiating endpoint.
+4. Where a function is "dual use deterministic" i.e. it can be used deterministically, in which case one switches control flow based on `.error()`, or it can be used non-deterministically by throwing an exception perhaps carrying a custom payload.

 ### Public member type aliases